Have you ever taken the perfect vacation photo only to have it ruined by that man slurping his drink in the background?

 Photoshop is a professional photographer’s go-to for editing out photobombers.
-However, it isn’t as easy to use as other programs, so check out the video linked here for a more comprehensive guide in editing out unwanted objects in Photoshop.
+However, it isn’t as easy to use as other programs, so check out the video linked here for a more comprehensive guide to removing unwanted objects in Photoshop.

-All in all, Photoshop Fix seems to be the most accurate image healing app for phones, while Snapseed was simple and easy-to-use if the test image only needed minor adjustments.
+Photoshop Fix is the most accurate image healing app for phones, while Snapseed was simple and easy to use if the test image only needed minor adjustments.

 Snapheal is the most fuss-free app for computer editing and is more user-friendly than the alternatives if your image does not need complicated editing.
 TouchRetouch offers a good compromise if you plan to edit on desktop and mobile.

-I hope this article helps you out in removing unwanted objects from your photos.
+I hope you found this article helpful in removing unwanted objects from your photos.
 Feel free to share your thoughts on which apps worked for you, or leave any questions you might have!